Caughey And Ugwueru The Ones To Catch As #EnergiaAIL Women’s Division Top Scorers

 Second-placed Railway put on a points-scoring blitz at Park Avenue, with promising young lock Faith Oviawe (pictured below) now on eight tries for the campaign following an impressive hat-trick against Sutts.

-Jemma Farrell started at out-half for ‘Belvo against ‘Rock, kicking a dozen points to climb up to 59 overall, leaving her just six points behind Ugwueru, Bohs’ try-scoring machine.
+Jemma Farrell donned the number 10 jersey for ‘Belvo against ‘Rock, kicking a dozen points to climb up to 59 overall, leaving her just six points behind try-scoring machine Ugwueru.

-There are a clutch of players on six tries each, including Sutts lock Leomie Kloppers, who recently bagged a hat-trick against Wicklow, and Railway’s Deirdre Roberts, who matched Oviawe’s trio of touchdowns in round 10.
+There are a clutch of players on six tries each, including Sutts second row Leomie Kloppers, who recently bagged a hat-trick against Wicklow, and Railway’s Deirdre Roberts, who matched Oviawe’s trio of touchdowns in round 10.

 Keep up to date with all the latest news in our dedicated website hub at www.irishrugby.ie/energiaail and follow #EnergiaAIL on social media channels.